Maisons-Alfort: History

 On 1 April 1885, 40% of the territory of Maisons-Alfort was detached and became the commune of Alfortville.

+The Hôtel de Ville was officially opened in 1896.

-In 1905, Buffalo Bill stayed two months in Maisons-Alfort while his famous Buffalo Bill’s Wild West Show performed in Paris.
+In 1905, Buffalo Bill stayed two months in Maisons-Alfort while his famous Buffalo Bill's Wild West Show performed in Paris.

 September 1944 explosion

-At 8.39am on 8 September 1944 a V-2 rocket landed and killed six people at Charentonneau, launched from Petites-Tailles, near Houffalize, in south-east Belgium by Lehr und Versuchsbatterie 444.
+At 8.39am on 8 September 1944 a V-2 rocket landed and killed six people at Charentonneau, launched from Petites-Tailles, near Houffalize, in southeast Belgium by Lehr und Versuchsbatterie 444.
 This was the first destruction caused by a V-2 rocket.

 Later that day, a V-2 rocket from Wassenaar in the Netherlands, launched by 485 Artillerie Abteilung at 6.37pm, would hit Staveley Road in west London.

 Demographics

 The population data in the table and graph below refer to the commune of Maisons-Alfort proper, in its geography at the given years.
 The commune of Maisons-Alfort ceded the commune of Alfortville in 1885.